 Distributions \$10 and over will be reported to the IRS on Form 1099-R. Distributions under \$10 will not be reported to the IRS on Form 1099-R (as allowed under IRS regulations).
 However, you must still report these distributions to the IRS on your Form 1040 (as well as other forms that may be required to properly file your tax return).
-Finally, taxable distributions may also be subject to State income taxation and withholding requirements.

 The above is general information on Traditional IRA distributions.
 For further detailed information, you may obtain IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), from the IRS website at www.irs.gov.
-If you have questions about whether a distribution includes any amount subject to federal income or the 10% early distribution tax, you should speak with a qualified tax professional.
+If you have questions about whether a distribution includes any amount subject to federal income or the 10% early distribution tax, please speak with a qualified tax professional.